-Professor Dave: I'm glad to be able to help.
+Professor Dave: I'm happy to be here.

 Jenny: I feel like Alice, except I never saw the looking glass.
 Where’s the bottle that says, "Drink Me"?

-Interviewer: All right.
+All right.
 Would you like to tell me about your journey to discovering the square root of -2?

 Professor Dave: [laughs] I’m sorry, what?

 Interviewer: Oops. [laughs] Oh, wait, these aren’t the questions I had prepared for you.